mehdi-karimi-math/Library-for-Modern-Convex-Optimization/README.md

 # Library-for-Modern-Convex-Optimization
-A library of problems for modern classes of convex optimization problems.
+A library of problems for modern classes of convex optimization.